New Jersey Domestic Violence Lawyer Discusses Assault Penalties

 If the prosecutor is satisfied, at that point, that the alleged victim does not want to go forward, then in court the alleged victim could be questioned by the judge and that would lead to the judge asking specific questions of the victim on whether or not they wish to go forward with the charges or not.

 Have you been arrested or charged with Assault in New Jersey?
+The penalties can be severe, so don’t face them alone.
 Contact New Jersey Domestic Violence Attorney Carl Spector for a free confidential consultation.
 We are available to help you 24 hours a day.
 Let our experience work for you!